-Panasonic GM1 versus Panasonic GM5
+Panasonic GM1 vs GM5

 The Panasonic Lumix DMC-GM1 and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2014.
 Both the GM1 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
+Both cameras offer a resolution of 15.8 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is notably larger (9 percent) than the Panasonic GM1.
 Moreover, the GM5 is slightly heavier (3 percent) than the GM1.
 In this context, it is worth noting that neither the GM1 nor the GM5 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-|Panasonic GM1 (⇒ rgt)||99 mm||55 mm||30 mm||204 g||230||no||2013||749||discont.||check|
+|Panasonic GM1»||99 mm||55 mm||30 mm||204 g||230||n||Oct 2013||749||-||Panasonic GM1|

-|Panasonic GM5 (⇒ lft)||99 mm||60 mm||36 mm||211 g||220||no||2014||749||discont.||check|
+|Panasonic GM5«||99 mm||60 mm||36 mm||211 g||220||n||Sep 2014||749||-||Panasonic GM5|

-|Canon G1 X Mark II (⇒ lft | rgt)||116 mm||74 mm||66 mm||553 g||240||no||2014||799||latest||check|
+|Canon G1 X Mark II« »||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799||Canon G1 X Mark II|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.